 B. Clear the snow away from your tires.
 Use a shovel if you have one.
 If you don’t use your hands and stomp with your boots.
 Straighten your tires and rock the car back and forth carefully by shifting from drive to reverse.
 Make sure the path is flat and straight as possible.
 Break up any ice with any type of sharp tool in your car.
 The pieces provide traction.

 C. Lay traction.
-This could be dirt you can find from near by, granola, floor mats, a line of twigs or smaller rocks.. anything.
+This could be dirt you can find from nearby, granola from breakfast, floor mats, a line of twigs or smaller rocks.. anything.

-D. Access the easiest way out.
-You want to keep your tires straight, with that being said is it easier to go straight out or straight ahead?
+D. Assess the easiest way out.
+You want to keep your tires straight, with that being said is it easier to go straight back or straight ahead?
 This will be determined by the angle of your car and side with the least amount of snow or debris blocking it.

 E. Rock and Gain Momentum.
 If you’re alone, slowly begin you rock your car.
 This time instead of going from drive to reverse utilize the gas peddle allowing your car to gain momentum as you rock.
-If the direction you want to go is forward apply gas in drive, if backward reverse accelerating in the right direction.
+If the direction you want to go is forward, apply gas in drive, if backward, apply gas in reverse.
 If you have a buddy have them push from behind or forward for the extra push when needed.

 2. Wind Safety While Driving in Iceland

 Wind is a serious concern when driving in Iceland.
 The wind can create gusts of 30 m/s or 120k/h which is crazy!
 When I said the door could get ripped off I meant it!
 Wind can also be hard to predict, often changing haphazardly.
 To prevent wind damage park your car as best you can with the wind pushing the car door closed, not open.
 Roll down the window and test the wind, re-position your car as needed.
 CAREFULLY open the door with a hand supporting from inside and the other hand supporting the outside.
 Make sure you’re strong enough to open the door and hold it from closing on your leg or flying open.
 Open it as little as you can while squeezing out.
-Don’t open both doors at the same time, or things will fly off the dash board.
+Don’t open both doors at the same time, or things will fly off the dashboard.
+We lost several gloves this way.

 3. Insurance for your Car in Iceland

-4. Book your Car with an Online Pick up in Iceland
+4. Book your Car Online & Airport Pickup

-The airport is about an hour away from Reykjavik and a shuttle bus is about 20 euros, make sure if you book with a company outside the airport the include a hotel pick up, some companies offer free pick up.
+The airport is about an hour away from Reykjavik and a shuttle bus is about 20 euros, make sure if you book with a company outside the airport they include an airport pickup, some companies offer free pickup, so it might be worth digging around for one that has a car there, or offers free pickup.

-Car rentals vary based on type of car (4×4 vs 2 door… etc) and also vary based on time of year.
-If budgeting is important to you and you want to rent a car the time of year can be an important decision.
-Peak season in Iceland is from middle of June to end of August, with the slow season from beginning of November to end of April.
-A mid prices season falls during all other dates.
-The cost difference for my 4×4 Dodge Durango camper went from 250 euro per day to 160 euro per day. (keep in mind this was a camper, so this price included all my sleeping budget too) With smaller vehicles ranging from 35-150 euros per day based on season.
+Car rentals vary based on the type of car (4×4 vs 2 door… etc) and also vary based on time of year.
+If budgeting is important to you, the time of year can be an important decision.
+Peak season in Iceland is from the middle of June to end of August, with the slow season from the beginning of November to end of April.
+A mid-price season falls during all other dates.
+The cost difference for my 4×4 Dodge Durango camper went from 250 euro per day, in peak to 160 euro per day, in Winter.
+Keep in mind this was a camper, so this price included all my sleeping budget too.
+Smaller vehicles range from 35-150 euros per day based on the season.

 6. Speed Limits and Traffic in Iceland

 Speed limits may appear to be very slow for some.
 That is for your safety.
-Also, with a lack of police in the country it may be tempting to speed, but don’t.
-Hardly anyone does and often the roads will change from 2 lanes to one lane.
+Also, with a lack of police in the country, it may be tempting to speed but don’t.
+Hardly anyone does and often the roads will change from 2 lanes to one lane in seconds notice, black ice may be hidden or a storm can come up.

 Residential areas- 30km